View Robert Hall's Obituary on timesrecordnews.com and share memories

 Bob was preceded in death by his parents; and brothers Bill, Richard Van, and Louie Hall.

-He is survived by wife Corrinne Hall of Burkburnett; children Linda Hall Mount, Richard Hall and wife Dora, Robert Hall and wife Sandy, and Kathleen Hall; six grandchildren; three great-grandchildren; brothers Bill, Richard Van, and Louis Hall; and sisters Janice Eskut, and Doris Kay Holland.
+He is survived by wife of 62 years, Corrinne Hall of Burkburnett; children, Linda Hall Mount, Richard Hall and wife Dora, Robert Hall and wife Sandy, and Kathleen Hall; six grandchildren; three great-grandchildren; and sisters, Janice Eskut, and Doris Kay Holland.

 Condolences may be sent to the family at www.owensandbrumley.com